 - A5.4.3.1.
-In a mixed division, if applicable, the relevant team has fifteen (15) seconds from the start of a point to indicate whether it will play with four (4) females or four (4) males. - A5.4.3.2.
-The relevant team must indicate the gender mix ("four women" or "four men") verbally and by using the appropriate hand signal. - A5.4.3.3.
-If the relevant team fails to indicate gender mix in time, the same gender mix as the previous point will be assumed, or, if at the start of a half, a gender mix of three (3) females and four (4) males will be assumed.
+In a mixed division, if applicable, the relevant team has fifteen (15) seconds from the start of a point to indicate whether it will play with four (4) female players or four (4) male players. - A5.4.3.2.
+The relevant team must indicate the personnel ratio ("ratio: women" or "ratio: men") verbally and by using the appropriate hand signal. - A5.4.3.3.
+If the relevant team fails to indicate the personnel ratio in time, the same personnel ratio as the previous point will be assumed, or, if at the start of a half, a personnel ratio of three (3) female players and four (4) male players will be assumed.